 It also contains sulforaphane, which is a strong protective agent against UV sun rays damage.
 It works by neutralizing dangerous free radicals in our skin and activating other protective systems in our bodies.
 It also aids in the maintenance of collagen levels in our skin.

-They contain high levels of beta carotene, which works as a provitamin a, meaning that it is converted into vitamin A by our bodies.
+Sweet potatoes contain high levels of beta carotene, which works as a provitamin a, meaning that it is converted into vitamin A by our bodies.
 High amounts of carotene are said to add a warm orange tone to our skin.

 Sweet potatoes also contain carotenoids which is an antioxidant that helps maintain our skin by functioning as a natural sunblock.
 It is incorporated into the skin once consumed and protects our skin cells from sun exposure preventing cell death, sunburn, wrinkled and dry skin.